Waded Cruzado: Academic career

-In 2008, NMSU President Michael Martin resigned to become chancellor of Louisiana State University.
-After interim President James McDonough resigned due to ill health, the NMSU Board of Regents appointed Cruzado the interim president on August 1, 2008.
+On September 1, 2007, Cruzado was named executive vice president and provost of NMSU.
+In 2008, the NMSU Board of Regents appointed Cruzado the interim president.
 She was the first woman and the second Hispanic president of the school.

-Cruzado declined to discuss her intentions about seeking the presidency publicly, though the NMSU Board of Regents was considering her for the job.
-The search for a permanent president for NMSU ceased in November 2008 after a pair of incidents.
-In the first, students held a rally to support Cruzado for president, and in the second, regent and presidential search committee member Laura Conniff held a brunch at her home in which Cruzado was lauded as the "first female president of NMSU".
-The other finalists for the presidential position withdrew their names from consideration, citing favoritism towards Cruzado.
-Regents Chairman Bob Gallagher asked Cruzado to step down as Interim President to quell the controversy, which she did.
-A new search committee was formed, and the presidential search process started from scratch.

-Garrey Carruthers, former Governor of New Mexico, highly praised Cruzado's work as provost at NMSU, and said she was "loved by students, faculty, staff and the Legislature."

 Presidency of Montana State University

 Montana State University President Geoffrey Gamble announced his retirement on March 22, 2009.
-A 22-member search committee was established, and a nationwide search for applicants made.
-More than 60 individuals applied for the position.
-Cruzado was one of three finalists, the other two being Steven Angle, a chemist and provost at Wright State University, and Steven Leath, a plant scientist and vice president of research at the University of North Carolina.
+After a nationwide search, Cruzado was one of three finalists.
 Cruzado was offered the presidency of MSU on October 14, 2009.
 She accepted the following day.
 She became the 12th President of Montana State University, and her first day in office was January 4, 2010.
-Her appointment was not without some controversy.
-There was some criticism by members of the public and student body about the style of leadership she would bring to the campus, and some members of the public felt her salary was too high.

-Although Cruzado took office on January 4, 2010, her official inauguration did not occur until September 10, 2010.
+Her official inauguration was held September 10, 2010.

 In May 2013, Cruzado's salary was reported to be $289,466 a year.
 With other compensation and benefits, her total remuneration was $335,173 a year.
 According to the Chronicle of Higher Education, her salary was ranked 167th out of 212 public college presidents surveyed.